The Cairngorms Up-Close: Gallery

 Where and when encountered: Nethy Bridge on 26 August 2021

-About: This is one of the few species of shieldbug occurring across the length and breadth of Great Britain.
-Individuals can be found in woodland where birch, hazel, or aspen grows, as well as on isolated urban trees.
+About: This is one of the few species of shieldbug found across the length and breadth of Great Britain.
+Individuals may be encountered in woodland where birch, hazel, or aspen grows, as well as on isolated urban trees.

 Editor's note: Most of the individuals in the photograph are wingless, pre-adult members of the species.

-Date range for adult records: 5 May to 17 October
+Date range for live (non-diapausing) adult records: 5 May to 17 October (166 days)

 Parent bug (Elasmucha grisea)